EldritchElli/SDW/Core.md

 ## Armour

-armour is any object that is worn and protects you from harm.
+Armour is any object that is worn and protects you from harm.

 ## Weapons